Human Subject Payments & Taxation

 Forms To Complete:

 International persons (business visitors) receiving payments over $65.00 for compensation as human subject participants are required to complete the online Business Visitor Questionnaire (BVQ) and allow ITO to create an international tax record before payment will be issued.
 The online BVQ can be found here.
 Note again that persons in H-1B status who have not been sponsored by Vanderbilt University, cannot receive compensation for human subject participation.
 These persons may participate in clinical or research studies but no compensation can be provided as this violates the terms of their H-1B visa status.
 Vanderbilt-sponsored H-1B employees, however, can receive compensation since they hold an employment relationship with Vanderbilt.

 Vanderbilt-sponsored international persons in F-1, J-1, TN, H-1B, E-3 or O-1 visa status should not complete the BVQ.
-If they expect to receive a payment of over $65.00 (for being a human subject particiant), they should update their international tax record (Windstar) to show receipt of a "Miscellaneous Payment."
-If no international tax record exists, access to the database can be requested using the Windstar Access Request Form.
+If they expect to receive a payment of over $65.00 (for being a human subject particiant), they should update their international tax record (GLACIER) to show receipt of a "Miscellaneous Payment."
+If no international tax record exists, access to the database can be requested using the GLACIER Access Request Form.